 Take a look at this guide to DIY book printing for self-published authors, you may find it’s easier than you initially thought!

 When you’re a serious writer, you want to make sure everything is perfect.
-Self-publishing means that you’ll need to find the best printer.
-That can seem like a daunting task, but it isn’t as difficult as you think.
-Follow the steps below, and contact Print Bind Ship to help you so it’s even easier, every step of the way.
+Self-publishing means that you’ll need to find the best book printing partner.
+That process can seem like a daunting task, but it isn’t nearly as difficult as you’d think.

 Step 1: Write Your Book

 Yes, this might seem like an obvious step in the process — you can’t publish a book you haven’t written, after all.
 However, it’s part of the process, so it has to go on the list.
 Once you’ve got a finished draft, you’ll be ready to move on to the next steps.

 Your first draft is never your final draft.
 You’ll want to go through and self-edit your manuscript.
 You’ll want to check for things like grammar, spelling, context, syntax and other potential errors or areas of improvement.
 You’ll also want to edit the content and story itself — for continuity, transitions, ease of reading and so forth.

 In addition to self-editing, you’ll want to send your draft to a professional editor.
 You can outsource to an independent contractor or find a professional editing service to work with.
 Either way, you will have to pay someone to edit for you.
 Don’t expect people to just hand out favors because you’re trying to make it.
 Typically, you can expect to spend between $20 and $40 per hour for a high-quality editor with experience.